-13. Marshall BD, Wood E, Zhang R, Tyndall MW, Montaner JS, Kerr T. Condom use among injection drug users accessing a supervised injecting facility.
-Sex Transm Infect.
-2009;85(2):121-6. of respondents who had been Insite clients had stopped injecting by the end of the study period, and another 57% had entered addiction treatment (7).
-Wood et al. found that one year after Insite opened, 30% of clients reported using detoxification services (8).
-Clients at Insite and the Sydney Medically Supervised Injecting Centre also reported preferring to inject at the facility whenever possible (9, 10).
-At the Sydney Medically Supervised Injecting Centre, 16% of clients who received referrals for addiction treatment services confirmed actually participating in addiction treatment programs; however, 20% of clients at Insite indicated that waiting lists prevented them from accessing the addiction programs they had been referred to (11, 12).
+Evidence from Insite shows that the introduction of a SIS led to a reduction in harmful drug-related behaviours.
+One study found that 75% of Insite clients reported a change in their injecting behaviour as a result of using their services (5).
+Another study found that 23% of respondents who had been Insite clients had stopped injecting by the end of the study period, and another 57% had entered addiction treatment (6).
+Wood et al. found that one year after Insite opened, 30% of clients reported using detoxification services (7).
+Clients at Insite and the Sydney Medically Supervised Injecting Centre also reported preferring to inject at the facility whenever possible (8,9).
+At the Sydney Medically Supervised Injecting Centre, 16% of clients who received referrals for addiction treatment services confirmed actually participating in addiction treatment programs; however, 20% of clients at Insite indicated that waiting lists prevented them from accessing the addiction programs they had been referred to (10,11).

-Insite clients were also more likely to report less risky sexual practices (1, 13).
-For clients with regular sexual partners, 25% used condoms regularly before they began injecting at Insite compared to 33% two years after Insite opened (13).
-Similarly, 62% of clients regularly used condoms with casual partners before they began injecting at Insite compared to 70% two years later (13).
-Clients visiting SISs in Europe also report more consistent condom use after using SISs (3).
+Insite clients were also more likely to report less risky sexual practices (1,12).
+For clients with regular sexual partners, 25% used condoms regularly before they began injecting at Insite compared to 33% two years after Insite opened (12).
+Similarly, 62% of clients regularly used condoms with casual partners before they began injecting at Insite compared to 70% two years later (12).
+Clients visiting SISs in Europe also report more consistent condom use after using SISs (2).